API Reference

 onChangeFeedbackTypeCallback when cell data changes

-onRemoveRows(args: { table: UserTable; ys: number[] }) => voidCallback when rows are removed from the spreadsheet
+onRemoveRows(args: { sheet: UserSheet; ys: number[] }) => voidCallback when rows are removed from the spreadsheet

-onRemoveCols(args: { table: UserTable; xs: number[] }) => voidCallback when columns are removed from the spreadsheet
+onRemoveCols(args: { sheet: UserSheet; xs: number[] }) => voidCallback when columns are removed from the spreadsheet

-onInsertRows(args: { table: UserTable; y: number; numRows: number }) => voidCallback when rows are inserted into the spreadsheet
+onInsertRows(args: { sheet: UserSheet; y: number; numRows: number }) => voidCallback when rows are inserted into the spreadsheet

-onInsertCols(args: { table: UserTable; x: number; numCols: number }) => voidCallback when columns are inserted into the spreadsheet
+onInsertCols(args: { sheet: UserSheet; x: number; numCols: number }) => voidCallback when columns are inserted into the spreadsheet

 onSelectFeedbackTypeCallback when cell selection changes

-onKeyUp(args: { e: EditorEvent, points: CursorStateType }) => voidCallback when a key is pressed in the cell editor
+onKeyUp(args: { e: EditorEvent; points: CursorStateType }) => voidCallback when a key is pressed in the cell editor

-onInit(args: { table: UserTable }) => voidCallback when the table is initialized
+onInit(args: { sheet: UserSheet }) => voidCallback when the sheet is initialized

-Event Handler Table Identification
+Event Handler Sheet Identification

-const hub = useHub({
+const book = useBook({

-onChange: ({ table, points }) => {
+onChange: ({ sheet, points }) => {

-if (table.sheetName === 'Sales') {
+if (sheet.name === 'Sales') {

 console.log('Sales sheet data changed:', points);

-} else if (table.sheetName === 'Inventory') {
+} else if (sheet.name === 'Inventory') {

 console.log('Inventory sheet data changed:', points);